-Prospective purchase cardholders and approving offices must be nominated by an operating unit official and must complete the requisite training.
-Nomination packages are forwarded to the agency program coordinator and must include a written justification for issuance of the account along with applicable training certificates and proposed spending limits.
+Prospective purchase cardholders and approving officials must be nominated by an operating unit official and must complete the requisite training.
+Nomination packages are forwarded to the APC and must include a written justification for issuance of the account along with applicable training certificates and proposed spending limits.
 Upon approval of nomination packages, Heads of Contracting Offices delegate authority to cardholders and approving officials by issuance of Delegation of Authority memoranda.

-The use of the Government Travel Charge Card (GTCC) is mandatory for all Departmental employees on official travel unless granted an exemption.
-The GTCC will be used by all non-exempt employees to pay for all costs related to official government travel.
+Use of the Government Travel Charge Card (GTCC) is mandatory for all Departmental employees on official travel unless granted an exemption.
+All non-exempt employees will use the GTCC to pay for all costs related to official government travel.
 Official government travel is defined as travel under official authorizations/orders while performing duties pertaining to official government assignments such as temporary duty (TDY) and permanent change of station (PCS).
-The purpose of the GTCC is to serve as the primary method of payment for official travel expenses incurred by DOC employees and it also allows the cardholder access to the GSA City Pair Program.
+The purpose of the GTCC is to serve as the primary payment method for official travel expenses incurred by DOC employees.
+It also allows the cardholder access to the GSA City Pair Program.
 The use of the card for other than official travel is strictly forbidden.

 Employees interested in applying for the Government Travel Charge Card will contact their servicing Bureau APC for the paper application or the online invitational passcode and email address.
-The Department recommends the use of the online travel application instead of the paper application for faster processing.
-Employees must complete and turn in a copy of the GSA Travel Cardholder training certificate and the Statement of Understanding (SOU) signed by the supervisor.
+The Department recommends using the online travel application instead of the paper application for faster processing.
+In addition, employees must complete and turn in a copy of the GSA Travel Cardholder training certificate and the Statement of Understanding (SOU) signed by the supervisor.

-Once the APC is notified or in receipt of the application, the GSA travel training certificate, and the signed SOU, they will forward the request to the servicing bank who will perform a creditworthiness check before issuing the travel card.
+Once the APC is notified or in receipt of the application, the GSA travel training certificate, and the signed SOU, they will forward the request to the servicing bank, who will perform a creditworthiness check before issuing the travel card.